I am passionate about: research and teaching that makes a difference and focuses on the "real world" rather than the "ivory tower."

 IEPG 8616 - Environmntal Conflict Mgmt

-Environmental conflicts continue to rise in frequency and intensity across much of the world as populations grow and natural resources dwindle.
-The growing number of "resource wars" has convinced scholars and government leaders alike that environmental factors are critical to international security.
-Despite increased attention to the role that natural resources play in conflicts, a crippling information gap persists.
-Scholars know surprisingly little about the conditions under which fisheries, forests, wildlife, water, and other resources lead to (or exacerbate) conflict, let alone the best ways to prevent or resolve such conflicts.
-Growing demand exists for professionals who can analyze root causes of these conflicts and apply tools for resolving them.
+Environmental conflicts continue to rise in frequency and intensity across much of the world.
+Growing human population and dwindling natural resource stocks exacerbate the problem.
+“Resource wars” have convinced scholars and policy makers alike that environmental factors play a critical international security role.
+Despite increased attention to the natural resources and conflict, a significant information gap persists.
+Scholars know surprisingly little about the conditions under which fisheries, forests, wildlife, minerals, water, and other resources lead to (or exacerbate) conflict.
+They know even less about the best ways to prevent or resolve such conflicts.
+Thus, growing demand exists for professionals who can analyze root causes of these conflicts and apply tools for resolving them.
 This course helps fill that demand.
-Using lectures, case studies, role plays, and simulations, it trains students in techniques for analyzing and resolving natural resource disputes worldwide.
+It uses lectures, case studies, role plays, and simulations to deliver techniques for analyzing, preventing, and resolving natural resource disputes worldwide.

 IEPG 8664 - Conservatn Prjct Design & Eval

-A preponderance of scientific data show that fisheries, forests, freshwater, and other natural resources continue to decline across most of the world, and that conservation projects usually fail to accomplish their goals.
-This course addresses both of these complex problems.
-It delivers state of the art techniques for designing conservation projects that have the strongest possible chance of success, and evaluating the extent of that success.
+Overwhelming scientific data indicates that fisheries, forests, freshwater and other natural resources continue to decline and most biodiversity conservation projects fail to accomplish their goals.
+This course addresses both problems.
+It delivers state of the art techniques for designing conservation projects that have the strongest possible chance of success and evaluating the extent of that success.
 Examples include: knowing the conservation project cycle, assessing site conditions, developing management plans, and creating monitoring and evaluation plans.
-This "learn by doing" course emphasizes practice, especially through learning a conservation project management software program called Miradi.
+This "learn by doing" course emphasizes hands-on practice, especially through a conservation project management software program called Miradi.
 Although the course emphasizes site specific, in situ biodiversity conservation (i.e. protected natural areas), the skills and knowledge can apply to a wide range of environmental projects and programs.